-{HNY} 2020 Happy New Years Eve Quotes Sayings Wishes Whatsapp Dp Fb Status Images
+{HNY} 2023 Happy New Years Eve Quotes Sayings Wishes Whatsapp Dp Fb Status Images

 - The object of a New Year is not that we should have a new year.
 It is that we should have a new soul and a new nose; new feet, a new backbone, new ears, and new eyes.
 Unless a particular man made New Year resolutions, he would make no resolutions.
 Unless a man starts afresh about things, he will certainly do nothing effective.

-- May the New Year bring you courage to break your resolutions early!
-My own plan is to swear off every kind of virtue, so that I triumph even when I fall!
+- May the New Year bring you the courage to break your resolutions early!
+My own plan is to swear off every kind of virtue so that I triumph even when I fall!

 - Every time you tear a leaf off a calendar, you present a new place for new ideas and progress.

-- Write it on your heart that every day is the best day in the year.
+- Write it on your heart that every day is the best day of the year.

 - We meet today/ To thank Thee for the era done, And Thee for the opening one.

 - The great miraculous bell of translucent ice is suspended in mid-air.
 It rings to announce endings and beginnings.
-And it rings because there is fresh promise and wonder in the skies.
+And it rings because there are the fresh promise and wonder in the skies.

 - Make New Year’s goals.
-Dig within, and discover what you would like to have happen in your life this year.
+Dig within, and discover what you would like to have happened in your life this year.
 This helps you do your part.
 It is an affirmation that you’re interested in fully living life in the year to come.

-- Tomorrow is the first blank page of a 365 page book.
+- Tomorrow is the first blank page of a 365-page book.
 Write a good one.

 - Hope Smiles from the threshold of the year to come, Whispering ‘it will be happier’…